-- Electrical and electronic waste (WEEE); such as electrical appliances, TVs, computers, screens, etc.
+- Electrical and electronic equipment waste (WEEE); such as electrical appliances, TVs, computers, screens, etc.

-- Domestic hazardous waste & toxic waste medication; such as paints, chemicals, light bulbs, fluorescent tubes, spray cans, fertilizer and pesticide containers, shoe polish, etc.
+- Domestic hazardous waste and toxic waste medication; such as paints, chemicals, light bulbs, fluorescent tubes, spray cans, fertilizer and pesticide containers, shoe polish, etc.

 Solid waste generation in Pakistan ranges between 0.283 to 0.612 kg/capita/day and the waste generation growth rate is 2.4% per year.
 Solid domestic waste is typically dumped on low-lying land.
 This land could be used for more productive purposes and potentially valuable recyclable materials are lost.

-The following are the main problems regarding solid waste management in Pakistan:
+Main problems regarding solid waste management in Pakistan are: